 What is Manufacturing?

-Manufacturing can be defined as the production of merchandise for the purpose of sale with the help of human resources, machines along with chemical and biological processes.
+Manufacturing can be defined as the production of merchandise for sale with the help of human resources, machines along with chemical and biological processes.

 - We can say manufacturing to be a series of steps where human resource is involved that includes basic small industries to technologically advanced ones.
-But the term manufacturing is apt in case of industrial production where crude resources are converted into final products on a large margin.
+But the term manufacturing is apt in case of industrial production where crude resources convert into final products on a large margin.

-- These final goods which are produced can again be used for manufacturing of complex products for example automobiles, household substances, ships or aircraft.
+- These final goods can again be used for the manufacturing of complex products, for example, automobiles, household substances, ships, or aircraft.
 The manufacturer can sell these final goods to wholesalers.

-- The retailers buy from the wholesalers finally selling them to consumers.
-If we consider a free market economy then manufacturing refers to large scale production of finished goods which are profitably sold to consumers.
+- The retailers buy from the wholesalers, finally selling them to consumers.
+If we consider a free market economy, then manufacturing refers to large scale production of finished goods, which sell on profit to consumers.

-- In the modern concept of manufacturing all the middle processes of manufacturing are included which are essentially required for production and integration of a product’s components.
+- In the modern concept of manufacturing, all the intermediate processes of manufacturing are included, which are necessarily required for the production and integration of a product’s components.
 Engineering industries, as well as industrial designing industries, come under the manufacturing domain.

 What is Production?

-In economics, a Production function relates physical process to physical inputs or factors of production.
-The transformation of inputs into outputs where the value is added is called production.
-The main function of production is to address efficiency in the use of factor inputs in the function of production.
-Production means conversion of resources of nature to finished goods to satisfy the human wants.
+In economics, a “Production” function relates the physical process to physical inputs or factors of production.
+The transformation of inputs into outputs, with added value, is called production.
+The primary function of production is to address efficiency in the use of factor inputs in the function of production.
+Production means the conversion of resources of nature to finished goods to satisfy the human wants.

 - Production is actively directed towards the satisfaction of the wants of people by converting physical inputs to physical outputs.
-The conversion can happen manually or with help of machines.
-For example, we convert cotton to cloth and for human satisfaction, it is made into dresses.
+The conversion can happen manually or with the help of machines.
+For example, we convert cotton to cloth, and for personal satisfaction, convert them into dresses.

 - Production does not imply the creation of a matter.
-Production basically means creating utility out of the resources what is available.
-So production means the creation of what the humans want from the available resources or raw materials.
+Production means creating utility out of the available resources.
+So production involves the creation of what the humans want from the available resources or raw materials.

-The key differences between Manufacturing vs Production are as follows –
+The critical differences between Manufacturing vs. Production are as follows –

-- Manufacturing is that process where machines are used to produce goods from raw materials.
-Production is that process of converting the resources into finished products.
+- Manufacturing is the process where machines produce goods from raw materials.
+Production is the process of converting resources into finished products.

 - Manufacturing includes the production of goods which can be immediately sold off and are suitable for use.
 Production essentially means the creation of utility.

-- In the case of manufacturing, the use of machinery is mandatory whereas in case of production machinery may or may not be used.
+- In the case of manufacturing, the use of machinery is mandatory, whereas, in the case of production, machinery is not essential.

-- For manufacturing, the output which is formed is tangible in nature whereas in production the output which is obtained can be tangible or intangible.
+- For manufacturing, the output is tangible, whereas in production, the output which can be tangible or intangible.

-- In the case of manufacturing both labour and machinery setup is mandatory but in the case of production, only labour is essentially required.
+- In the case of manufacturing, both labor and machinery setup is mandatory, but in the case of production, only labor is necessarily required.

-- All kinds of manufacturing are considered to be production but all types of production are not considered as manufacturing.
+- All kinds of manufacturing are considered to be produced, but all types of production are not considered manufacturing.

-- For manufacturing, the end result is essential goods but for production, the end result may be goods or services.
+- For manufacturing, the result is essential goods, but for production, the result may be goods or services.

-- In the case of manufacturing, the raw material needs to be procured from outside whereas in case of producing the raw material is processed for getting the output and procurement of raw material is not required.
+- In the case of manufacturing, raw materials need to be procured from outside.
+Whereas in the case of producing, the raw material is processed for getting the output, and procurement of raw material is not required.

 |Process requirement||Manufacturing helps in the transformation of raw materials into finished goods.||Production is that process where inputs are converted into outputs.|

-Production has no connection with raw materials and machines as it is only the creation of utility whereas manufacturing involves man, machines and technology to produce final goods which can be sold off to the consumers.
-Creation of a product is quite difficult in today’s world as the inputs have to go through many levels to become the output.
-Production only leads to the addition of utility to the consumers whereas in manufacturing proper coordination is required between the labour, machinery and the raw materials to obtain the finished goods
+Production has no connection with raw materials and machines, as it is only the creation of utility.
+In contrast, manufacturing involves man, machines, and technology to produce final goods that can be sold off to consumers.
+The creation of a product is quite difficult in today’s world as the inputs have to go through many levels to become the output.
+Production only leads to the addition of utility to the consumers whereas in manufacturing proper coordination is required between the labor, machinery and the raw materials to obtain the finished goods

-This has been a guide to the Manufacturing vs Production.
+This article has been a guide to Manufacturing vs. Production.
 Here we discuss the top differences between Manufacturing and Production along with infographics and comparison table.
 You may also have a look at the following articles –